-Aragorn, the long-awaited king in the Lord of The Rings trilogy comes from a line of men with a history filled with both immense glory and tragic woe.
-The Númenoreans received the island of Númenor from the Powers, angelic beings in the west of Middle-earth who are its guardians.
-This island which the Númenoreans called their home was a gift for faithful service in battle against the forces of darkness.
+Aragorn, the long-awaited king in the Lord of The Rings trilogy comes from an ancestry filled with both immense glory and tragic woe.
+The Númenoreans received the island of Númenor from the Powers - angelic beings who are its guardians.
+This island was a gift for faithful service in battle against the forces of darkness.
 The people of Númenor grew in might, power and splendour.
 Nature on the island blossomed and the blessing of life was evident in all its fullness.
-Although they lived for hundreds of years, they were still mortal like the rest of men.
+Although they were still human and mortal, they lived for hundreds of years.
 Over time, however, the Númenoreans became dissatisfied with the boundaries imposed on them by the Powers.
 They desired to roam the seas and conquer other lands.
 And still another gnawing desire grew upon them - the desire for immortality.